Ihor Petrashko: Biography

 Petrashko worked as a Partner and Head of Transaction Advisory Services at Ernst & Young. and Managing Director and Head of Investment Banking Division at Troika Dialog Investment company.
 From Dec 2012 to April 2013 Petrashko briefly headed a corporate business department of Sberbank in Kyiv, Ukraine (after Troika Dialog has been acquired by Sberbank).

 Since April 2013, Petrashko has been working in the private sector for several companies and in roles with responsibilities in corporate finance, strategic advisory and special situations consulting.

 On 17 March 2020, Petrashko was appointed as the Minister of Economic Development, Trade and Agriculture.
 On 17 December 2020, this ministry lost its responsibility for Ukraine's agricultural policy due to creation of separate Ministry of Agricultural Policy and Food.

 On 14 May 2021, Petrashko offered his resignation as Minister.
 On 18 May 2021, the Ukrainian parliament dismissed him as Minister.

-Since his resignation, Petrashko has been working in the USA in consulting and energy sector specializing on Project Finance, capital raising and Special Situation Advisory.
+Since his resignation, Petrashko has been working in private equity with focus on energy.